panaversity/learn-agentic-ai/04_building_effective_agents/04_augumentation_memory/06_graphiti_learning_path/12_zep_managed_memory/readme.md

-# Step 11: [Zep Memory Architecture](https://help.getzep.com/concepts) - Production Memory Systems
+# Step 12: [Zep Memory Architecture](https://help.getzep.com/concepts) - Production Memory Systems

 Understand how Graphiti powers Zep's production memory architecture for AI agents.
 Zep is layer to manage knowledge graphs you have to implement memory on top of it.

-Zep have already done this for you.
-Purpose of this step is to explore zep so you can use it when needed and take it as reference for your agent memory and graph rag needs.
+## What is Zep?

+Zep is a closed-source “context engineering” platform that uses the open-source Graphiti engine to build a dynamic temporal knowledge graph from every conversation, user interaction, and business data stream.
+Zep explicitly supports agent memory and Graph RAG use cases: it “delivers structured, LLM-ready context” including user preferences and business facts and offers “Graph RAG for dynamic data” that answers queries over the temporal graph in milliseconds getzep.com
+- In benchmarks (Deep Memory Retrieval and LongMemEval), Zep outperformed MemGPT (Letta) by large margins – e.g. up to ~100% relative accuracy gains on multi-turn conversational reasoning and 90% latency reduction versus naively loading full chat logs.
+- Being a proprietary SaaS, Zep is closed-source (Graphiti itself is Apache‑2.0 open-source) and deployed as a hosted platform.
+It integrates with enterprise stacks (Neo4j or FalkorDB backends, LangGraph for memory persistence, etc.) and emphasizes business readiness (e.g. customer-authentication, RBAC, HIPAA-compliance likely supported via its cloud service)

 ## 📚 Official Documentation
 - [Zep Memory Platform](https://help.getzep.com/concepts) - Complete Zep documentation